 These crispy roasted brussels sprouts topped with parmesan and pomegranate simple syrup will give new meaning to the words side dish!

-Brussels sprouts are one of those veggies that seem to cause a lot of controversies.
+Brussels sprouts are one of those veggies that seem to cause a lot of controversy.
 Some people hate them, others love them.
 Personally, I loathed these little green, leafy spheres for much of my life.
 Then one day I was out with some friends for lunch and discovered that they were amazing raw.
 Who knew?!
-After that lunch, I created this Shaved Brussels Spouts salad and then have kept trying to find ways where I would enjoy them cooked.
+After that lunch, I created this Shaved Brussels Spouts salad and have kept trying to find ways where I would enjoy them cooked.
 I discovered that for me, the secret is making sure they are super well cooked and crispy with some tasty sauce or something like that added in.

 - You might be asking why I used avocado oil instead of olive oil.
-Avocado oil is actually better for high heat than olive oil as it has a higher smoke point.
+Avocado oil is actually better for high heat than olive oil because it has a higher smoke point.
 You can definitely substitute olive oil if that's your preference.

 - Be sure to give veggies some space on the baking sheet when roasting them.
 This helps to ensure they get nice and crisp.
 If you crowd them on the baking sheet they will essentially steam instead of roast, which won't result in the crispy texture you are trying to achieve.